 HMW-IAMF#4 through HMW-IAMF#8 will require the preparation of plans, consistent with federal and state regulations, to address the use, storage, transport, and disposal of hazardous materials and wastes during construction.
 HMW-IAMF#9 will require the contractor to procure nonhazardous materials (where feasible) throughout construction and operations.
 HMW-IAMF#10 will implement hazardous materials monitoring plans to ensure safe handling of hazardous materials during operations.
-HYD-IAMF#3 will require the contractor prepare and implement a construction stormwater pollution prevention plan to avoid release from contaminated materials into runoff, and HYD-AMF#1 will require the use of low-impact development techniques to control stormwater runoff from track ballast and minimize impacts from the release of brake dust from operating trains.
+HYD-IAMF#3 will require the contractor prepare and implement a construction stormwater pollution prevention plan to avoid release from contaminated materials into runoff, and HYD-IAMF#1 will require the use of low-impact development techniques to control stormwater runoff from track ballast and minimize impacts from the release of brake dust from operating trains.
+GEO-IAMF#5 will require the Contractor to prepare a construction management plan that addresses how the contractor will minimize or avoid impacts related to naturally occurring materials (i.e., radon, mercury, and naturally occurring asbestos) and to prepare an Emergency Response Procedure Plan for operations.

 All six Build Alternatives would generate hazardous building materials during demolition, including ACM, LBP/LCM, and PCBs.
-Demolition plans will establish procedures to best protect human health and the environment while properly containing, removing, and disposing of ACM and LBPs
+GEO-IAMF#4 addresses how historic or abandoned mines and other toxic sites would be incorporated into construction BMPs, prior to construction.
+Demolition plans will establish procedures to best protect human health and the environment while properly containing, removing, and disposing of ACM, LBPs, and PCBs (HMW-IAMF#5).

-(HMW-IAMF#5).
 Thus, the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives would be unlikely to result in construction impacts from the handling of hazardous materials and wastes.
-Operations impacts resulting from the Refined SR14, SR14A, E1, E1A, E2, and E2A Build Alternatives would be unlikely due to pre-construction and construction-period remediation requirements and would not create a significant hazard to the public or the environment resulting from the routine transport, use, or disposal of hazardous materials, or reasonably foreseeable upset and conditions that involve the release of hazardous materials.
+Operations impacts resulting from the Refined SR14, SR14A, E1, E1A, E2, and E2A, E1A, E2, and E2A Build Alternatives would be unlikely due to preconstruction and construction-period remediation requirements and would not create a significant hazard to the public or the environment resulting from the routine transport, use, or disposal of hazardous materials, or reasonably foreseeable upset and conditions that involve the release of hazardous materials.